Mitigation banking: History

+Origins

+Compensatory mitigation was developed in the United States with the aim of balancing the demand for economic development with the need to conserve wetlands.
+This began with the Clean Water Act (CWA) in 1972.
+Under Section 404 of the CWA, a permit from the US Army Corps of Engineers is required to conduct certain activities that may impact wetlands.
+The developer must submit a Public Notice to their respective district of the US Army Corps of Engineers (USACE) requesting to carry out a project and associated ecological impacts on a wetland.

+Mitigation banking was developed in the United States in the 1980s as a new method for compensatory mitigation with a market-oriented, off-site approach.
+Guidance from the US Fish and Wildlife Service in 1983 led to the establishment of the first wetland mitigation banks in the early 1980s.
+The practice began as a way for state highway and public works departments to comply with regulations for wetland mitigation, and later entrepreneurial banks were set up to sell credits to public and private developers.
+For example, the Fina La Terre in Louisiana, signed off in 1984 and proposed by a private company, was one of the first mitigation banks in the country.

 The Corps initially preferred on-site mitigation to preserve the wetland functions at their location.
 Unfortunately, this approach had a low long-term success rate.
 A 1993 Memorandum of Agreement gave national guidance on mitigation banking by instead supporting a market-oriented method.
 It supported off-site wetland mitigation in which a permittee purchases mitigation credits from a third-party mitigation bank.
 This entity, private, governmental, or non-governmental, promotes the no-net-loss policy by restoring or creating an area of wetland into a mitigation bank and selling compensatory mitigation credits to permittees.
-By 2000, there were over 230 private mitigation banks and 180 state-run mitigation banks.

-Advantages

-There are several advantages to drawing on mitigation bank credits.
-For example: